ZoinerTejada/azure-data-guide/data-guide/README.md

 ### Alerting
 ### Troubleshooting & Diagnostics

-What technologies should you use for your data needs?
 # Technology Choices
 ## Transactional data stores
 ### [Online Transaction Processing (OLTP) data stores](./technology-choices/oltp-data-stores.md)